Helping kids and the environment for 25 years

-Our main focus right now is on providing free programs in culinary education, nutrition, and health to underpriviledged children and bringing programs to underserved schools and communities.
-We are partnering with Focus Health, Gardyn, and AeroGarden, with other exciting partnerships soon to be announced.
-More information about our culinary schools can be found below.
+Our current focus is on providing free programs in culinary education, nutrition, and health to underpriviledged children and bringing similar programs to underserved schools and communities.

 Montessori-Based Culinary Education for Children and Teens